Opportunities & Funding

 David L. Boren Scholarships and Fellowships

-The applications for the 2012-2013 David L. Boren Scholarships and Fellowships are now available at http://www.borenawards.org.
-Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.
+The applications for the 2015-2016 David L. Boren Fellowships will be available in late Summer 2014 with a deadline of January 27, 2015 at Fellowships.
+Boren Fellowships provide unique funding opportunities for U.S. graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.
 Interested BU Students should contact the BU Representative.

-For the second year in a row, the African Languages Initiative offers Boren Scholars and Fellows the opportunity to deepen their knowledge of, and proficiency in, African languages and cultures.
-Through the initiative, funding is available for Boren Scholars and Fellows to study one of the following languages at the University of Florida’s summer 2012 program prior to commencing their overseas Boren funded program.
+Additionally, the African Languages Initiative offers Boren Fellows the opportunity to deepen their knowledge of, and proficiency in, African languages and cultures.
+Through the initiative, funding is available for Boren Scholars and Fellows to study one of the following languages at the University of Florida’s summer 2014 program prior to commencing their overseas Boren funded program.

 • Mozambique (Portuguese)